 For early arrivals and staying after the retreat, please see more FAQ below.

 We have a tentatively planned orientation and light vegetable soup together from 6:30-7:30 PM on August 28th.
 All students are required to attend orientation and are welcome for the light dinner, (whether or not you’ve purchased the retreat / food package).

 The retreat package includes shared accommodation like the room pictured at left.
 Most rooms are doubles, and there is one large room with 4 beds downstairs.
-If you’d like to guarantee yourself a single room with private bathroom, it’s an additional fee.
+If you’d like to guarantee yourself a single room with private bathroom, there will be an additional fee of $750.
 Our retreat house will fill up fast, so please don’t delay buying the retreat package if you want to stay on-site!

 We’ll complete with a chanting session at the end of the day September 10th, followed by a celebratory dinner.
 Weather depending, we may go to the beach for sunset/musical jam/stargazing into the night.
 Your departure from the retreat house is September 11th by 10 AM.
 (There is no morning program.)